Tenza/configurations/ArchLinux Installation/4 - Installations.md

 ##### Auto Mount

-Install the `expect` command, is tool is commonly used for automating interactive applications.
+Install the `expect` command, this tool is commonly used for automating interactive applications.

 <pre>
 pacman -S expect